 Remembering A Brand

 Celebrity endorsements play a large role in helping us remember a brand.
 The Swiss luxury watch manufacturer, Tag Heuer, has really transformed its celebrity endorsements into an art.
 It is one of the few brands that has a frequent changeover of celebrities, as opposed to the likes of Rolex’s long-term relationship with Roger Federer.
-Tag Heuer also has a tendency to choose world class athletes such as Maria Sharapova, Tom Brady and Christiano Ronaldo – this merges together the celebrity’s brand and the watch brand in our minds and therefore has a long-lasting impact.
+Tag Heuer also has a tendency to choose world-class athletes such as Maria Sharapova, Tom Brady and Christiano Ronaldo – this merges together the celebrity’s brand and the watch brand in our minds and therefore has a long-lasting impact.

 Matching the celebrity to the brand correctly is a very important factor in remembering adverts, but funnily enough, mismatches also tend to stick in our minds too.
 Tag Heuer’s recent choice of brand ambassador Cara Delevingne, caused quite a lot of hype.
-She is possibly one of the youngest ambassadors to date, and veers away from their usual connection with the sport and film world.
+She is possibly one of the youngest ambassadors to date and veers away from their usual connection with the sport and film world.
 This unusual juxtaposition sent waves amongst the fashion industry.

 The World Of Cinema

-Since the beginning of cinema, watches have been subtly cropping up on screen and have had a far bigger effect than we realize.
+Since the beginning of cinema, watches have been subtly cropping up on the screen and have had a far bigger effect than we realize.
 This method of product placement relies on a similar concept as celebrity endorsements do except has more of a subliminal effect on the audience.
-Take a look below for some of the best instances of men’s watches in film:
+Take a look below for some of the best instances of men’s watches in the film: